menu

 Olney is a densely urban neighborhood (based on population density) located in Philadelphia, Pennsylvania.

-Olney real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
+Olney real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Olney neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics